Scottish Policy Group

 What is the BES Scottish Policy Group?

-The Scottish Policy Group (BES-SPG) is a group of BES members promoting the use of ecological knowledge in Scotland by highlighting how this knowledge can aid policymakers’ decision-making and supporting the involvement of ecologists in all levels of Scottish policymaking.
+The Scottish Policy Group (BES-SPG) is a group of BES members promoting the use of ecological knowledge in Scotland.
+We highlight how this knowledge can aid policymakers’ with decision-making.
+We also support the involvement of ecologists in all levels of Scottish policymaking.

-1. Supporting ecologist to understand and get involved in policy making, and support policy makers in understanding ecology.
+1. Supporting ecologists to understand and get involved in policy making, and support policy makers in understanding ecology.

 2. Promoting the use of ecological knowledge as part of a multidisciplinary approach to policy making.